Library Director

 Will past fines be forgiven?

-Yes, any and all overdue fines will be removed from library accounts.
+Yes, all overdue fines have been removed from library accounts.

 Yes!
 “No fines” doesn’t mean “no responsibility.”
 Items will still have loan periods with a set number of renewals unless there are holds.
 If an item is lost, you will be billed the cost of the item unless you return it.
 If an item is damaged, you will be billed for its cost.

 Won’t people just steal books?
-How will things be returned on time?
+Are things being returned on time?

 Research on fine-free libraries has found that eliminating overdue fines does not lead to significantly slower returns.
-Libraries that have gone fine free (more and more libraries are doing this nationwide) report increased library usage and a huge return of formerly lost items that people were afraid to return!
+Libraries that have gone fine free report increased library usage and a huge return of formerly lost items that people were afraid to return!

 Why do I still owe money?

-If you have a long overdue item on your account, you are responsible for the cost of the item.
-When you return it, there is no overdue fee.
+If you have a long overdue item on your account, you are responsible for the cost of the item until it is returned.
+When you return it, there is no overdue fee and the charge for the item will be removed from your account.
 If you can’t return the item, stop by the Check Out Desk and we’ll be happy to work with you to find an equitable solution.

 The Library’s mission is to empower and enrich our diverse community by providing access to to innovative services, information, and ideas.
 Fines restrict access for people who are struggling economically.
-We want people to use the library and fines keep people from being able to do that.
+We want people to use the Stratford Library and fines keep people from being able to do that.

-Revenue from overdue fines is a tiny percentage of our budget.
-We have been reducing our reliance on fine revenue for several years, by charging lower fines for children, offering fine forgiveness initiatives for teens and even collecting food in lieu of fines for local pantries.
-The Library Board carefully weighed this decision and determined that the impact of removing fines is far greater than the impact of the income they generated.
-If you would like to support the library, we invite you to donate online or at the library.
+Revenue from overdue fines was a tiny percentage of our budget.
+Over the course of several years, we reduced our reliance on fine revenue by charging lower fines for children, offering fine forgiveness initiatives for teens and even collecting food in lieu of fines for local pantries.
+The Library Board carefully weighed this decision and determined that the positive impact of removing fines is far greater than the impact of the income they generated.
+If you would like to support the Stratford Library, we invite you to donate online or at the Library.

 Are other libraries doing this?